Mathematics (MATH)

 MATH1900 INTRODUCTION TO OPERATIONS RESEARCH

 This course serves as an introduction to the field of operations research (OR).
 The course will cover basic deterministic (non-probabilistic) methods of operations research (linear programming, network flows, and integer programming) and their applications to resource allocation problems in business and networking.
-Prerequisite: MATH1500 or MATH2800 (4 credits) summer
+Prerequisite: MATH1500 or MATH1525 or MATH2800 (4 credits) summer

 MATH1950 FINANCIAL MATHEMATICS